rockonedege/cmake_modules/README.md

 ## Usage

 Get a copy of the repository and place it inside or near your project.
-The prefered way of using `cmake_modules` is as Git submodule.
+The preferred way of using `cmake_modules` is as Git submodule.

 ```sh
 $ git submodule add https://gitlab.com/s.blumentritt/cmake_modules.git <path>